 Browns Ravine Trail Change-in-Use Project

-Folsom Lake SRA is seeking public input on the proposed Browns Ravine Trail Change-in-Use (CIU) project.
+Folsom Lake SRA recently sought and has received public input on the Browns Ravine Trail Change-in-Use (CIU) project.
 This project proposes to change the trail’s use designation from hiking and equestrian to multi-use, adding bikes as an allowed use on the trail.

 - A virtual public meeting was held Wednesday, January 12, 2022, from 6 pm to 8 pm.